-Once the Founder’s Circle investment was conducted, there began the consistent flow of calls and conversations between Sam and Chris.
+Once the Founder’s Circle investment was conducted, there began the consistent flow of calls and conversations with Sam.
 The kind possible because Founders Circle was an investor in Elemental’s people rather than in the company.

 IMAGINE being in Sam Blackman’s shoes last week, Founder & CEO of Elemental Technologies, at (Re)Invent, Amazon’s annual user conference.
 The sheer size of it was arresting.
 The volume of AWS customers present was breathtaking.
 And you (aka, Sam) were equal parts intoxicated and petrified.
 That, on the one hand, all of these customers now have easy access to Elemental’s streaming video technology while, on the other hand, bewilderment with how to handle it if all of them want it at the same time.
 That, in this vast hall, you’re witnessing Elemental’s mission—to be the market leader and most respected company in the video processing space —come to life into a single thrilling and sweat inducing concoction.